-Virginia elected one Federalist, nineteen Democratic-Republicans, and two dissenting Republicans to the Ninth Congress.
-The dissenting Republicans were Tertium Quids (or just Quids), a coalition of Federalists and moderate Democratic-Republicans.
+Virginia elected one Federalist, nineteen Democratic-Republicans, and two other Republicans who were part of a faction within the party to the Ninth Congress.
+The Republican faction in this election was the Tertium Quids (or just Quids), a coalition of Federalists and moderate Democratic-Republicans.
 The Quids were led by John Randolph of Roanoke, who won election from the Fifteenth District.

-Mapping this election is incomplete because of the lack of local returns in many areas.
+The map for this election is incomplete due to the lack of returns at the county level.

 Virginia used the district system for electing members to Congress.